mongodb/mongodb-atlas-kubernetes/docs/dev/ci.md

 Note that in the case of the `safe-to-test` label, such label is automatically removed by the CI (see workflow `remove-label.yml`) to ensure re-inspection before running **Cloud Tests**.

+Additionally, the configuration variable in GitHub `SKIP_OPENSHIFT` can be set to `true` to skip the OpenShift upgrade test, should there be issues or maintenance with the cluster.

 ### CI Testing Flow

 The workflow `test.yml` is the main entry point for the whole test flow.